What To Do When You’re Cheated On – Tips & More

 Cheating is one of the most devastating things that can happen in a romantic relationship.
 If your boyfriend or girlfriend has been unfaithful, it can feel like the world is crashing down on you.
 You undoubtedly feel betrayed, and the waves of pain and anger that hit after you find out about infidelity can seem unbearable.
 But you can find help.
-You can leave a toxic relationship, and regain wholeness.
+You can recover from being cheated on, and regain your self-worth.

 Have You Been Cheated On?

 While cheating most often refers to one person in the relationship having sex with someone outside the marriage or partnership, it’s possible to feel cheated on even if you and your boyfriend or girlfriend have never had sex.
-Violations of trust and boundaries, even when those actions are not sexual, is what makes people feel cheated and hurt.
+Violations of trust and boundaries, is what makes people feel cheated and hurt.

 - Kissed another person

 - Sent flirtatious or sexually suggestive pictures or messages via text, email or social media

 - Become addicted to pornography or masturbation (and does those things instead of sharing time or affection with you)